mattbocosoft/presentation-swift/classes.md

 print("Age: \(retVal.age)")
 ```

-**External parameter names** can be used to make the function more expressive when used:
+**External parameter names** can be used to make the function more expressive when used.
+By default, the first parameter does not use an external name and the second and subsequent parameters use their local name as their external name, however you can use a different external name for each parameter:
 ```
 func printName(of person: Person and otherPerson: Person) {
   print("Hello \(person.name) and \(otherPerson.name)")